 If the Dallas Cowboys have a hole, they're going to plug it.
-ESPNDallas.com reports the Cowboys have come to terms on an agreement with linebacker Dan Connor, a former Carolina Panther and the sixth unrestricted free agent with whom the Cowboys have agreed to terms in the past two days.
+ESPNDallas.com reports that the Cowboys have come to terms on an agreement with linebacker Dan Connor, a former Carolina Panther and the sixth unrestricted free agent with whom the Cowboys have agreed to terms in the past two days.

 Connor is an inside linebacker -- a Penn State alum like Cowboys linebacker Sean Lee -- who adds depth at a position where the Cowboys had none.
 Lee and Bruce Carter are the only two inside linebackers on the Cowboys' roster at this point, and Carter -- a second-round pick in 2011 -- is an unknown quantity.
 The team had talked about him as a possible 2012 starter, and he might yet be.
-But bringing in Connor gives the Cowboys some insurance in case Carter isn't ready and a reliable veteran who can play if Carter needs rest or more time to get up to speed.
-Connor is a strong player against the run in particular and should complement Lee's outstanding coverage ability.
+But bringing in Connor gives them some insurance in case Carter isn't ready, and a reliable veteran who can play if Carter needs rest or more time to get up to speed.
+Connor is a strong player against the run in particular, and should complement Lee's outstanding coverage ability.

 More to come, too, in Dallas.
 They have free-agent guard Nate Livings in for a visit today, and it seems as though they're not letting many guys leave Valley Ranch without new deals.